A wheelchair can help you get around much easier, whether you have an illness or injury.

 But it’s important to ensure that your wheelchair is a lightweight one if you want a portable option.

 What are lightweight wheelchairs made of?
 They’re usually made out of aluminum so that they are strong but easy to carry.

-With that in mind, here’s the best lightweight wheelchair for 2020, along with two alternatives.
+With that in mind, here’s the best lightweight wheelchair that we have found, along with two alternatives.

 Best Overall: Karman Healthcare S-115 Ergonomic Ultra Lightweight Manual Wheelchair

 This Karman Healthcare wheelchair is focused on an ergonomic design, which makes it perfect for you if you use your wheelchair a lot.

 Why we love it:

 - This wheelchair is ergonomic and has been designed according to the body’s natural curves to make it more comfortable.

 - It has wider arm pads that offer support and comfort for your elbows.